-sites unless it is necessary to provide a reasonably level area for construction access and activities.
-Construction of the transmission lines will have minimal to no impact on the topography and drainage patterns of the area.440
+activities.
+Construction of the transmission lines will have minimal to no impact on the topography and drainage patterns of the area.492

-398. There are also several wetlands in the area, which serve to alleviate flooding for a heavy rainfall or flooding events.
-The Project does not include a stormwater permit or control, so additional stormwater from increased impervious surface to account for the expected increase in precipitation will not be available, increasing runoff before discharging offsite.
-This impact would be larger for the ATC Arrowhead Alternative.
-Efforts will assist in managing impacts from increased storm intensity and frequency, but such efforts may not fully mitigate the anticipated effects from climate change.441
+435. There are also several wetlands in the area, which serve to alleviate flooding for a heavy rainfall or flooding events.
+The project does not include a stormwater permit or control, so additional stormwater from increased impervious surface to account for the expected increase in precipitation will not be available, increasing runoff before discharging offsite.
+This impact would be larger for the ATC alternative.
+Efforts will assist in managing impacts from increased storm intensity and frequency, but such efforts may not fully mitigate the anticipated effects from climate change.493